arturo-lang/benchmarks/README.md

 - 4 GB memory
 - 25 GB SSD

+The main benchmarking tool orchestrating the whole process is [Hyperfine](https://github.com/sharkdp/hyperfine).

 All the results will be stored here (in the `/results` folder):

 - the **macro**-benchmarks are actually all tests (unit-tests, error-tests & RC examples) normally running as part of our CI workflows